McConnell: ‘Very close’ on rescue package topping $1T

-WASHINGTON (AP) — Top-level negotiations between Congress and the White House pushed toward resolution late Saturday on a ballooning $1 trillion-plus economic rescue package, as President Donald Trump urged a deal to steady a nation shuttered by the coronavirus pandemic.
+WASHINGTON (AP) — Top-level negotiations between Congress and the White House are pushing toward resolution on a ballooning $1 trillion-plus economic rescue package, as President Donald Trump urged a deal to steady a nation shuttered by the coronavirus pandemic.

-With a population on edge and financial markets teetering, all sides indicated a deal is within reach.
+With a population on edge and financial markets teetering, all sides indicated late Saturday that a deal is within reach.
 At issue is how best to keep paychecks flowing for millions of workers abruptly sidelined by the crisis.

 Talks also narrowed on a so-called Marshall Plan for hospitals as well as industry loans to airlines and others all but grounded by the virus outbreak and national shutdown.
 The post-World War II Marshall Plan helped to rebuild Western Europe.